scikit-hep/iminuit/doc/index.rst

 Tutorial
 ========

 The tutorial is in tutorial directory.
-You can view it online :download:`here <tutorial.html>`.
+You can view it online here.

 API
 ===